Fertility factor (demography): Education

 Results from research which attempts to find causality between education and fertility is mixed.
 One theory holds that higher educated women are more likely to become career women.
 Also, for higher educated women, there is a higher opportunity cost to bearing children.
 Both would lead higher educated women to postpone marriage and births.
 However, other studies suggest that, although higher educated women may postpone marriage and births, they can recuperate at a later age so that the impact of higher education is negligible.

 In the United States, a large survey found that women with a bachelor's degree or higher had an average of 1.1 children, while those with no high school diploma or equivalent had an average of 2.5 children.
 For men with the same levels of education, the number of children was 1.0 and 1.7, respectively.

 In Europe, on the other hand, women who are more educated eventually have about as many children as do the less educated, but that education results in having children at an older age.
 Likewise, a study in Norway found that better-educated males have a decreased probability of remaining childless, although they generally became fathers at an older age.

-Catholic education at the university level and, to a lesser degree, at the secondary school level, is associated with higher fertility, even when accounting for the confounding effect that higher religiosity among Catholics leads to a higher probability of attending a religiously affiliated school.
+Catholic education at the university level and, to a lesser degree, at the secondary school level, was associated with higher fertility, even when accounting for the confounding effect that higher religiosity among Catholics leads to a higher probability of attending a religiously affiliated school.

 The level of a country's development often determines the level of women's education required to affect fertility.
 Countries with lower levels of development and gender equivalence are likely to find that a higher level of women's education, greater than secondary level, is required to affect fertility.
 Studies suggest that in many sub-Saharan African countries fertility decline is linked to female education.
 Having said this, fertility in undeveloped countries can still be significantly reduced in the absence of any improvement in the general level of formal education.
-For example, During the period 1997-2002 (15 years), fertility in Bangladesh fell by almost 40 per cent, despite the fact that literacy rates (especially those of women) did not increase significantly.
+For example, During the period 1997-2002 (15 years), fertility in Bangladesh fell by almost 40%, despite the fact that literacy rates (especially those of women) did not increase significantly.
 This reduction has been attributed to that country's family planning program, which could be called a form of informal education.